 - Glasgow is also home to Scotland's newest and largest music and entertainment venue, the SSE Hydro.
 The venue plays host to national and international music mega stars as well as global entertainment and sporting events.

-- The Digital Design Studio (DDS) are internationally recognised as one of Europe's foremost university-level institutions for creative education and research.
+- The School of Simulation and Visualisation are internationally recognised as one of Europe's foremost university-level institutions for creative education and research.
 The highly intense learning environment at the DDS marries science, technology and art at The Hub.
 The research facility houses some of Europe's largest laboratory space for virtual reality, immersive stereo visualisation and high-resolution display facilities.